 16. Hidden Love Song by Mark-Anthony Turnage

 Mark-Anthony with the cooperation of Martin Robertson has produced a masterpiece.
 This music was created for Soprano Saxophone and Chamber Orchestra.
 He is a well-known English composer of classical music.
 He has created a perfect mixture of jazz and classical music.
-The music is very pleasant that is great for listening when you want to relax.
+The music is very pleasant that is great for listening to when you want to relax.
 Mark has produced many orchestral and chamber works along with 3 full-length operas.

 17. Nixon in China by John Adams

 The classical saxophone music Nixon in China is created in 3 acts by John Adams.
 He had worked in collaboration with Alice Goodman.
 The work of Adam was inspired by the visit of President Nixon to China.
 Adam premiered his work in October 1987 at the Houston Grand Opera.
 This brings the quartet of saxophones in the center and the energy of this piece propels.
-The Nixon in China is great if you want to listen to great saxophones music.
+Nixon in China is great if you want to listen to great saxophone music.

 Classical Saxophone Music is Great

 In the end, classical saxophone music is great for relaxation, studying, and even sleeping.
 With this classical music, you can get a clear idea of where to begin.
 All the composers have made huge efforts in understanding what saxophone sounds like.